JuanGongora/JuanGongora.github.io/_posts/2019-07-24-quickstart_your_nginx_learning.markdown

     }
 ```

-`Cache-Control public` tells the receiving client that this resource or response can be cached in any way.
-P`ragma public` does the same thing, but is based off of older versions, so it's a way to associate legacy terms.
+`Cache-Control public` tells the receiving client that this resource or response can be cached in any way. `Pragma public` does the same thing, but is based off of older versions, so it's a way to associate legacy terms.
 The next one, `Vary Accept-Encoding`, is essentially saying the response can vary based on the value of the request header `Accept-Encoding`.
 The last one which is expires, sets it to be an expiration time of one month (`1M`).

 (To check and see these headers being registerd on your site, in your terminal, first reload nginx so it picks up your changes (`systemctl reload nginx`), then do `curl -I 149.28.58.225/thumb.png` (with your own i.p. instead).

 Another thing that can assist performance is compression.
 Meaning that when a client requests a resource, the client can indicate its ability to accept compressed data.
 So we can compress a response on the server, typically with `gzip`, reducing its file size.
 As a result it reduces the time taken for the client to receive that response.
 Which the client or browser in this case has the responsibility to decompress before rendering.

-For this, we would have to have the* gzip module* installed.
-This is not an issue however, as nginx core comes with that module already pre-installed.
+For this, we would have to have the gzip module installed.
+This is not an issue however, as Nginx core comes with that module already pre-installed.
 We then just need to set it:

 ```
 user www-data;